skupperproject/skupper-docs/input/kube-yaml/service-exposure.md

    **📌 NOTE**
    There must be a `MATCHING-CONNECTOR` for the service to operate.

-There are many options to consider when creating connectors using YAML, see [CLI Reference][cli-ref], including *frequently used* options.
+There are many options to consider when creating listeners using YAML, see [Listener resource][listener-resource].

 <a id="kube-creating-attachedconnector-yaml"></a>